cakephp/docs/en/tutorials-and-examples/blog/blog.rst

 To get a fresh download, visit the CakePHP project on GitHub:
 `http://github.com/cakephp/cakephp/releases <http://github.com/cakephp/cakephp/releases>`_
-and download the latest release of 3.0
+and download the latest release of CakePHP 3.0.

 You can also install CakePHP using ``Composer``::